1996 Pacific typhoon season

 The 1996 Pacific typhoon season was an above average season, producing 30 tropical storms, 16 typhoons and six super typhoons.
-It has no official bounds; it ran year-round in 1996, but most tropical cyclones tend to form in the northwestern Pacific Ocean between May and December.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
-However the first named storm, Ann, did not develop until April 3.
-The final named storm, Greg, dissipated on December 27.
+Although the season ran year-round, most tropical cyclones in the northwestern Pacific Ocean form between May and December.
+The first storm, named Ann, develop on April 3.
+The final storm, named Greg, dissipated on December 27.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
-Storms that form east of the date line and north of the equator are called hurricanes; see 1996 Pacific hurricane season.
-Tropical Storms formed in the entire west pacific basin were assigned a name by the Joint Typhoon Warning Center.
-Tropical depressions in this basin have the "W" suffix added to their number.
-Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
+The scope of this article is limited to the Pacific Ocean north of the equator and west of the International Date Line.
+Storms forming east of the date line are called hurricanes; (see 1996 Pacific hurricane season).
+Tropical Storms in the western pacific basin were assigned names by the Joint Typhoon Warning Center, and tropical depressions were given a "W" suffix after their numerical designation.
+Additionally, tropical depressions that formed within or entered the Philippine area of responsibility were assigned local names by PAGASA.

 Systems

 Tropical Storm 01W (Asiang)

 On February 23, a large area of convection developed south of the Philippine Sea.
 The convection developed into a low pressure area and was at first bombarded by wind shear, but conditions soon turned favorable which allowed it to strengthen rapidly on February 27 before becoming a Tropical depression later that day.
 The JMA upgraded 01W into a Tropical Storm before it drifted over the Philippines on February 29, and weakened slightly due to land interaction.